Submission Rules & Guidelines

-- To submit an abstract, please visit our online Abstract Submission (Available 1 November) site and register with the system.
+- To submit an abstract, please visit our online Abstract Submission site and register with the system.
 All users will need to create an account.
-Go to the submission system and click “Create an Account”.
+Go to the submission system and click “Create your Submission Account!”.
 Complete the form with the required fields.
 Once that form is submitted, you will be redirected to the login page.
 Please be sure to save these login credentials.

 - Log into the system using the username and password you chose.
 To begin a new submission, select the icon ‘Abstract Submission’ and then ‘Create New’.